Beer Concept Test · Consumer Survey · 803 Respondents

 Survey Explorer

 Browse the raw responses.
 See how consumers reacted to each package factor, which questions moved together, and how one group compared to another.
-Frequencies, cross-tabs, and correlations — against any of the five outcomes.
+Frequencies, cross-tabs, and correlations — against any of the six outcomes.

 Try it